Preparing for Pod Training

 Pre-Pod Start Information

-We are excited that you have decided on the Omnipod DASH® Insulin Management System.
+We are excited that you have decided to start on the Omnipod DASH® Insulin Management System.
 Before you start, here are some things that you need to know.

 Tips For A Successful Training Session: